 By AVERY OSEN Associated Press

 KANSAS CITY, Mo.
-(AP) — Rookie Nick Pratto hit a game-ending home run in the ninth inning, giving the Kansas City Royals a 5-4 win over the Boston Red Sox on Saturday night.
+(AP) — MJ Melendez hit a three-run home run in the fifth inning and had a career-high six RBIs to help the Kansas City Royals beat the Boston Red Sox 13-5 on Sunday.

 The rookie Melendez blasted it an estimated 406-feet to right field which bounced into the fountains to give the Royals a 5-0 lead.

 Melendez is putting together quite the campaign after being called up on May 3.
 He’s hit 13 home runs on the year and has back-to-back homer games four times this season.
 Among rookies, he’s hit the fifth most home runs this season and is just two behind teammate Bobby Witt Jr.

 “Just being relaxed helps the confidence and just telling myself that definitely helps,” Melendez said.
 “It prevents me from over thinking.
 I knew that we can do this and it was just a matter of time with getting comfortable.”

 The 7-8-9 hitters of Michael Massey, Nate Eaton and Kyle Isbel provided most of the production as they went a combined 6-for-9 with nine runs scored and five RBIs.
 All 13 RBIs came from rookies.

 “When you start winning games, the energy starts getting bigger and bigger,” Eaton said.
 “You just take that into the next series and that’ll hopefully make it really great.”

 Brad Keller (6-12) had his 11th quality start of the season, going six innings, allowing one run on four hits while walking three and fanning four.